ciaranjudge/reading-and-writing/README.md

 Irish English has about 45 contrasting speech sounds (phonemes).
 * The best way to represent these phonemes is with the International Phonetic Alphabet (IPA).
 * Learning the IPA also works for representing the sounds of Irish or any other language!
+* Because our Irish English isn't a big huge English like English English or American English, there's much less in the way of ready-to-go resources for our speech sounds.
+But it's totally doable!
+* More detail in 'Phonetics and Phonology' below.

 English orthography does represent the sounds of our speech, though with some caveats...
 * Starting off at the 'Pirate Pat' level where "p" is always /p/ and "a" is always /a/ and "t" is always /t/ is great.
 Davy and Cormac both found this totally intuitive.